 NICE has developed a series of rapid guidelines on the active management of COVID-19 infection, which can be found here.

 PHE has guidance for investigation and initial clinical management of a possible case of coronavirus.
 PHE has also produced guidance for people advised to self isolate, as well as guidance on new national restrictions.
 All updates to PHE guidance for COVID-19 are found on the MHRA central alerting system (CAS), which should be regularly checked by practice staff.
+PHE has also published guidance on infection prevention and control for COVID-19.

 The NHS website has all the relevant guidance on assessment, diagnosis, management of suspected and confirmed coronavirus, discharge, isolation, and travel advice for patients.